Microsoft/IntuneDocs.pt-br/intune/app-sdk-get-started.md

 Você precisará de um dos seguintes guias do desenvolvedor para ajudá-lo a integrar o SDK do Aplicativo do Intune em seu aplicativo:

-* **[Guia do Desenvolvedor do SDK do Aplicativo do Intune para iOS](app-sdk-ios.md)**: esse documento fornece um passo a passo para a habilitação do aplicativo iOS nativo com o SDK do Aplicativo do Intune.
+* **[Guia do SDK do Aplicativo do Intune para desenvolvedores do iOS](app-sdk-ios.md)**: Esse documento fornece um passo a passo para a habilitação do aplicativo iOS nativo com o SDK do Aplicativo do Intune.

-* **[Guia do Desenvolvedor do SDK do Aplicativo do Intune para Android](app-sdk-android.md)**: esse documento fornece um passo a passo para a habilitação do aplicativo Android nativo com o SDK do Aplicativo do Intune.
+* **[Guia do SDK de Aplicativos do Intune para desenvolvedores do Android](app-sdk-android.md)**: Esse documento fornece um passo a passo para a habilitação do aplicativo Android nativo com o SDK do Aplicativo do Intune.

-* **[Guia de Associações do Xamarin de SDK do Aplicativo do Intune](app-sdk-xamarin.md)**: esse documento ajudará você a criar aplicativos iOS e Android usando o Xamarin para as políticas de Proteção de Aplicativo do Intune.
+* **[Guia de Associações do Xamarin do SDK de Aplicativos do Intune](app-sdk-xamarin.md)**: Esse documento ajuda a criar aplicativos para iOS e Android usando o Xamarin de acordo com as políticas de Proteção de Aplicativo do Intune.